Developing technology ethically: who is responsible?

 With the rapid advancement in artificial intelligence (AI) and machine learning (ML) capabilities, methods of data gathering, and the associated use cases, have become much more sophisticated for businesses in recent years.
 This has led in turn to increased concerns around how this data can be governed and used in an ethical way.
 Ethical management of data is increasingly at the forefront of developers’ considerations when building new applications.

-In fact, research by found that 82% of developers say ethical concerns are now much more of a consideration than ever before.
+In fact, research by InterSystems found that 82% of developers say ethical concerns are now much more of a consideration than ever before.
 The COVID-19 pandemic has undoubtedly heightened these perceptions given there is now an increased requirement for people to share sensitive information, such as for Track and Trace purposes with apps collecting customer data in restaurants or gyms.
 As the use cases multiply, a question persists around who exactly should take responsibility for the ethical aspects of application developments, and what role the developer plays.

 The current situation

-Organisations are currently split in their ethical approach towards development, as report ethical issues to the legal or HR team, 23% find it’s sorted at C-level and only 19% actually have a dedicated ethics officer.
+Organisations are currently split in their ethical approach towards development, as 28% of developers report ethical issues to the legal or HR team, 23% find it’s sorted at C-level and only 19% actually have a dedicated ethics officer.
 Surprisingly, the actual responsibility for dealing with ethical issues lies with the developer within 16% of organisations.
 There isn’t a consistent approach across the board, and within many organisations the approach and responsibility is not clear at all.

 Due to this confusion around responsibility, and the variety of different roles across organisations that are incorporating the management of ethical issues, it’s no surprise 13% of developers don’t know who to report these concerns to.
 There is an issue around lack of awareness of ethical issues, but there’s also a major issue around accountability – something that needs to be rectified when sensitive data is at play.